First things first – our hearts are with you if you find yourself in the position of contemplating the future of your wedding.

 FOR VENUES: Template for you to share with your couples with your availability.

 FOR VENDORS: Template for you to share with your couples with your availability.

 3. Be understanding and flexible with the suggested dates for postponing provided by your W-team

-When it comes to postponing, your venue and vendors will be juggling their calendar for the end of 2020/21.
-Snagging another Saturday at the end of 2020 might not be possible, so consider other days like Thursday, Friday, Sunday or even Mon-Wed.
+When it comes to postponing, your venue and vendors will be juggling their calendar for the year ahead.
+Snagging another Saturday in your ideal month might not be possible, so consider other days like Thursday, Friday, Sunday or even Mon-Wed.
 You’ll have better luck at locking one of these days in and trust us, venues and vendors will LOVE you for it as they too continue to work through these tough times.

 4. Communicate your change of plan to your guests

 Once you’ve made the call and confirmed it with your wedding team, the next thing you’ll need to do is let your guests know ASAP.
 We’d also recommend that if you choose to proceed that you let your guests know this too as there will be a lot of uncertainty amongst your loved ones right now.
 We’ve got a bunch of templates on what to say, and how to best send out mass comms quickly to your guests, alongside some physical templates.
 You can find them here.

 5. Know that it’s OK to feel disappointed and upset about having to postpone